gdalcubes/docs/source/collection_formats.rst

 Global Dataset Pattern
 ####################################

-Collection formats *can* specify a global pattern as a regular expression such that input GDAL datasets not matching the regular expression will simply be ignored (quitly, without throwing an error).
+Collection formats include a global pattern as a regular expression such that input GDAL datasets not matching the regular expression will simply be ignored (quitly, without throwing exceptions).
 As a simple example, setting ``"pattern" : ".*\\.tif$"`` would ignore paths that do not end with ".tif".